 STRATEGIES INITIATIVES PROPOSED TARGETS National and regional water-related data sharing Strong market intelligence for all domestic stakeholders.
 Continuing to attract high quality local private sector and foreign direct investments into the water sector to modernize the water sector and move up the innovation value chain.
 Water-related local firms (including start-ups) growth of 5% per year Increase value creation of the local water sector to nurture and sustain a circular economy Increasing quantum of funding for water-related RDIC aligned to 10-10 MySTIE framework based on more recent technology fore-sighting exercise to transition the local water industry up the innovation value chain Funding growth of 5% per year.
 Review and revise the water and sewerage tariff rates according to market conditions and costs structures Continuous review of tariff model for OPEX and CAPEX recovery and expansion.
-Strengthen collaborative platforms among multiple stakeholders to foster a strong spill over and multiplier National water centre of excellence to work closely with NTIS and i-Connect to explore new frontier technologies and business models to enhance the competitiveness of the water sector. other sectors of the economy The new neutral agency for the water sector continues to foster strong collaboration among the key players in the water sector and water-related industries.
+Strengthen collaborative platforms among multiple stakeholders to foster a strong spill over and multiplier National water centre of excellence to work closely with NTIS and i-Connect to explore new frontier technologies and business models to enhance the competitiveness of the water sector. enect to the water sector and from the water sector to the other sectors of the economy The new neutral agency for the water sector continues to foster strong collaboration among the key players in the water sector and water-related industries.